 - Always open!

-3. Do the West Highlands Tour including Loch Lommond etc!
+3. Do the West Highlands Tour including Loch Lomond etc!

 This is a must-do if you’re in Edinburgh!
 Escape the city and see the surrounding nature and sights that you may miss out on.
 Just a few hours away from Edinburgh are the West Highlands, scenic mountains, ancient castles, and gorgeous villages.
-The Timberbush Tour takes 9 hours and 45 minutes and includes a comfortable coach, and a guide.
-You will see the Stirling Castle, the Doune Castle, and the Loch Lubnaig.
+The Timberbush Tour takes 9 hours and 45 minutes and includes a comfortable couch and a guide.
+You will see Stirling Castle, Doune Castle, and Loch Lubnaig.

 4. Try the Local Food and go on a Food Tour

 Check out the Eat Walk Edinburgh walking food tour company that will bring you to different restaurants and help immerse you into Scottish culture.
 The Eat Walk Edinburgh tour takes you to 5 different places to eat, and 3 different places to try drinks.
-In between each food or drink venue, your guide will tell you about Edinburgh history- it’s a food and walking tour all in one!
+In between each food or drink venue, your guide will tell you about Edinburgh’s history- it’s a food and walking tour all in one!
 You’ll be stuffed from all of the delicious food by the end of the tour!